 Issues affecting the viability of the craft

-Market issues: Effects of Brexit affecting their European market
+- Market issues: Effects of Brexit affecting their European market, creating problems for larger scale production and individual makers.

 Craftspeople currently known